Hopey15/CountdownTimer/README.md

 Basic Count down Timer for meetings.

 Features
-- Add or subtract minutes and secconds.
+- Add or subtract minutes and seconds.
 - Start and Pause timer.

 Future Implementation